sagemath/trac_to_gh/Issue 7191.md

 # Issue 7191: is_primitive() for a Dirichlet character doesn't work when base ring is CC

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7191

 Original creator: bober